gahr/retcl/README.md

       }
     almost done...

 As shown, the script might contain whatever command is available at the caller scope.
-Results can the be retrieved with the `allResults` method:
+Results can then be retrieved with the `allResults` method:

     % r allResults
     rds:1 1 rds:2 2 rds:3 3